Great-Sun-Group/credex-core/docs/deploy/deployment_process.md

 3. Push the revert commit to automatically trigger a new deployment with the previous working version.
 4. Monitor the rollback deployment and verify that the issue is resolved.
 5. If necessary, use the Terraform workspace management and state import scripts to ensure the infrastructure aligns with the rolled-back version.

+## Best Practices

+1. Always review Terraform plans before applying changes, especially in production.
+2. Use meaningful commit messages and tags to easily identify deployment versions.
+3. Regularly update and test the post-deployment verification process.
+4. Keep the `cleanup_orphaned_resources.sh` script updated as new resource types are added to the infrastructure.
+5. Periodically review and update the Terraform configurations to leverage new features and best practices.
+6. Maintain a comprehensive test suite for the application and infrastructure to catch issues early.

 By following this unified deployment process, you can ensure consistent and reliable deployments across all environments for the credex-core application, with improved handling of existing resources and better management of the infrastructure state.